chelahmy/harubi/docs/preset.md

 ***&$ctrl_args***

 A *pass-by-reference* array of arguments given by the router meant to be passed to the controller.
-The array can be altered by the preset function.
+The array can be altered by the preset function because they are passed to the controller.

 ## Example